 Smart controllers adapt the pump operation to changes in the patient’s activity.

-An expected device life of 5-10 years or more.
+An anticipated device life of up to 10 years or more.

 Small enough for a child, powerful enough for an adult.